societe-generale/spintest/README.md

 spintest(urls, tasks)
 ```

-You can also specify the name of a task to avoid rewriting them.
+The name of a task can be specified in order to prevent rewriting them

 ```python
 from spintest import spintest